 - Keep your body and hands away from pin hole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks, never use your hands. - 11.
-Check the fluid level in the hydraulic tank (refer to (page )) and add fluid to raise the level to mark on dipstick.
+Check the fluid level in the hydraulic tank (refer to Checking the Hydraulic Fluid in Operation, page 17) and add fluid to raise the level to mark on dipstick.
 Do not over fill the tank. - 12.
 Install the hood. - 13.
 Remove and store the cylinder locks and lower the loader arms.